Powerbomb: Double underhook powerbomb

-Also known as a Tiger Driver or Tiger Bomb.
+Also known as a Tiger driver or Tiger bomb.
 The wrestler faces a bent over opponent, and hooks each of the opponent's arms behind the opponent's back.
 The wrestler then lifts the opponent in the air and flips them over, throwing them back down and driving the back and shoulders of the opponent to the ground.
 The wrestler may also fall to their knees as they slam the opponent down.
 A sitout version is commonly known as a Tiger Driver and was invented by Mitsuharu Misawa.
 Ahmed Johnson used the sitout version as well, calling it the Pearl River Plunge.
 Tyler Bate uses the move as his finishing maneuver, calling it the Tyler Driver '97 and Toni Storm calling it Storm Zero.

 Kneeling double underhook powerbomb

-Another variation credited to Misawa is the Tiger Driver '91.
+Another variation credited to Mitsuharu Misawa.
 In this version, the wrestler keeps the arm hooks applied during the entire move, causing their opponent to land on their head, neck, and shoulders.
-The title refers to the January 29, 1991 match in which Misawa debuted the maneuver against Akira Taue.
-Mitsuharu Misawa popularized the move as Tiger Driver 91.
+Misawa popularized the move as Tiger Driver '91.
+The name refers to the January 29, 1991 match in which Misawa debuted the maneuver against Akira Taue.
 Kota Ibushi uses this move as finishing move.
 Masahiro Chono used it as finishing move on rare occasions, most famously used to win the first ever G1 Climax.
-It is rarely attempted due to the dangerous nature of the move.
+Will Ospreay also uses the move renamed it to the Storm Driver '93, along with Mariah May, who renamed it to Glamour Driver '98.
+It is rarely attempted due to the dangerous nature and risk factor of the move.

 Elevated powerbomb

 This move is similar to a standard powerbomb.
 Instead of slamming the opponent directly on the mat from the shoulders, the attacking wrestler first lifts the opponent even higher by holding onto the opponent and extending their arms up, lifting the opponent up off the shoulders of the attacking wrestler just moments before slamming them down to the mat.
 This move was used prominently by The Undertaker, who named it the Last Ride.
-A sitout version is used by Kota Ibushi, who calls it the Golden Star Powerbomb, and a pop up variation is used by Keith Lee, who calls it the Spirit Bomb as a homage to Dragon Ball Z.
+A sitout version is used by Kota Ibushi, who calls it the Golden Star Bomb, and a pop up variation is used by Keith Lee, who calls it the Spirit Bomb as a homage to Dragon Ball Z.